zeinkap/yelp-camp/ReadMe.md

 * admin role can edit/delete all campgrounds
 * admin role can edit/delete all commments

+# Adding user profile
+* user role signup page will also have first name, last name, email and avatar

+# Add fuzzy search
+* user can search for a campground by name and location

 # To Do
 * Add profile page for signed in user.
 Add profile avatar
 * for user reviews: Add star rating with date of when review posted.
 Add useful button with bulb icon and flag inappropriate button.
 Show avatar next to username.